dang312/example-git-training-repo/README.md

 Readme change
+a
 Change read me
 assad
+a
+a
+aa
+a
+a

-Đè thai add 1
+Đè thai add 1a
+a

-thai add 2
+thai add 2a
+a

-thai add 3
+thai add 3a

-dang add 4
+dang add 4a
-.
+.a
+a